Radiotopia: Current shows

-Radiotopia consists of the following podcasts:
+Radiotopia members include the following podcasts:

-Adult ISH
+Adult-ISH

-Adult ISH features interviews, storytelling and advice by and for people in their 20s.
-Hosts Nyge Turner and Merk Nguyen highlight topics central to their own lives, such as mental health, professional goals, personal identity, music and relationships.
+Adult-ISH features interviews, storytelling and advice by and for people in their 20s.
+Hosts Nyge Turner and Merk Nguyen highlight topics central to their own lives, such as mental health, professional goals, personal identity, music, and relationships.
 The show debuted in 2018 through YR Media and partnered with Radiotopia for its second season.

 Articles of Interest

-Originally a miniseries appearing on 99% Invisible's podcast feed, Avery Trufelman's podcast about clothing, fashion and power was given its own feed in December 2018 and publicly announced in March 2019.
-Its debut season put Articles of Interest on many best-podcast-of-the-year lists, including that of the BBC, The Vulture, and The New Yorker Its third season focuses on American ivy, and was highlighted in The New York Times' best-of-year list.
+Avery Trufelman's podcast Articles of Interest is about clothing, fashion, and power.
+Originally a miniseries appearing on 99% Invisible's podcast feed, it was given its own feed in December 2018 and publicly announced in March 2019.
+Its debut season put Articles of Interest on many best-podcast-of-the-year lists, including that of the BBC, Vulture, and The New Yorker.
+Its third season focuses on American ivy, and was highlighted in The New York Times' best-of-year list.

 Ear Hustle

 Ear Hustle is a podcast about life inside prison, produced by two inmates at San Quentin State Prison, Earlonne Woods and Antwan Williams, together with Nigel Poor, a Bay Area artist who volunteers at San Quentin.
 The show beat out 1,536 other entries to win Podquest – a 2016 contest organized by Radiotopia for new podcast ideas.
-The term "Ear Hustle" is prison slang for eavesdropping or being nosy.
+The term "ear hustle" is prison slang for eavesdropping or being nosy.
 On November 21, 2018, Earlonne Woods' sentence was commuted, with Ear Hustle cited as a significant contributor to his reformation.

 Everything is Alive

 Everything is Alive is an unscripted interview show in which the host, Ian Chillag, interviews an actor inhabiting the role of a different inanimate object each episode.
-Interview "subjects" in the first season have included a can of generic cola, a bar of soap, and a mousetrap.
-These interviews are punctuated by conversations between Chillag and a real person, that further explores certain topics touched upon in the main interview.
-Before joining Radiotopia, Chillag was a producer on NPR's Wait Wait....
+Interview "subjects" in the first season included a can of generic cola, a bar of soap, and a mousetrap.
+These interviews are punctuated by conversations between Chillag and a real person that further explore topics touched upon in the main interview.
+Before joining Radiotopia, Chillag was a producer on NPR's Wait Wait...
 Don't Tell Me! and Fresh Air, and had previously co-hosted the now-defunct podcast How to Do Everything.

 The Heart

 The Heart originally aired in Canada under the name Audio Smut.
 It changed its name when moving to Radiotopia in 2015.
-On December 8, 2017 it was announced that The Heart would not be producing new shows in 2018.
-After December 2017, the show took a hiatus while its producers went on to make a serialized fiction podcast called The Shadows for the CBC in 2018.
-In 2019 producer Kaitlin Prest announced the founding of a new audio arts production company, Mermaid Palace, that will be making shows in partnership with Radiotopia and the CBC, including a new season of The Heart launching in January 2020.
+On December 8, 2017, it was announced that The Heart would not be producing new shows in 2018.
+After December 2017, the show took a hiatus while its producers made a serialized fiction podcast called The Shadows for the CBC in 2018.
+In 2019 producer Kaitlin Prest announced the founding of a new audio arts production company, Mermaid Palace, that will make shows in partnership with Radiotopia and the CBC, including a new season of The Heart, which launched in January 2020.